Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 If you have to go outside every day, use sunscreen, especially on areas that are constantly exposed, such as the face and neck.
 This is important because UVA and UVB rays penetrate the clouds and can affect the skin.

-The cure
+The remedy

 Everyone's skin reacts differently to sunlight.
 Sun exposure after laser hair removal has negative effects, but by taking the following precautions, you can ensure that your skin heals properly and stays healthy (without complications).